GSA-TTS/all_sorns/docs/devops.md

 Zap](https://owasp.org/www-project-zap/) is a tool we use to dynamically scan our application for security vulnerabilities.
 Zap is run against the live application to find common security vulnerabilities.
-We did Zap scanning manually, but it can be automated to run routinely.
-Zap scans should be run whenever substantive changes are made to the code base.
+A Github action (workflow)[https://github.com/18F/all_sorns/blob/main/.github/workflows/zap-scan.yml] runs an OWASP scan against the live site weekly and every time a new commit is made to the site.

 ## Security and Maintenance